 How to Live to Be 100

-Most Americans will live into their late seventies.
+Most Americans will live into their late 70s.
 But, an increasing number of people are reaching age 100 and beyond.
-In the US, there were over 55,000 centenarians, according to a report issued in April 2014.
+In the US, there were about 55,000 centenarians, according to a report issued in April 2014.
 That number is expected to grow.

-How can you become a centenarian?
-One great way to start is to study people who have enjoyed exceptionally long lives.
+One great way to become a centenarian is to study people who have enjoyed exceptionally long lives.
 That is exactly what researchers at Boston University’s School of Medicine have been doing since 1994.

 These researchers have discovered many interesting findings that give clues as to what it takes to reach the grand age of 100 and beyond.
-Wondering if you share any traits with these centenarians?
-For each question that you can answer yes to, give yourself one point.
+You may be wondering if you share any traits with these centenarians, For each question that you can answer yes to, give yourself one point.

 Are You a Woman?